aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 <a name="GetConvertDocumentToImage"></a>
 # **GetConvertDocumentToImage**
-> Stream GetConvertDocumentToImage(name, outFormat, width, height, leftMargin, rightMargin, topMargin, bottomMargin, resolution, folder, storage)
+> AsposeStreamResponse GetConvertDocumentToImage(name, outFormat, width, height, leftMargin, rightMargin, topMargin, bottomMargin, resolution, folder, storage)

 Convert the HTML document from the storage by its name to the specified image format.